arttoolkit/arttoolkit.github.io/_wadcoms/AMSI-Bypass-amsiInitFailed.md

 ---
 description: |
   One-liner to bypass the AMSI in a Powershell.
 Manipulating a result variable set by AmsiInitialize can also lead to another AMSI bypass through the amsiInitFailed field.
+The additional code is Rasta Mouse's memory patch to bypass AMSI, run the one-liner and the additional code to disable AMSI in powershell.

   Command Reference:
   ```